skyfe79/Awesome/README.md

 ## etc

+- [marketingskills](https://github.com/coreyhaines31/marketingskills) - Marketing skills for Claude Code and AI agents.
+CRO, copywriting, SEO, analytics, and growth engineering.
+- [conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.
+- [stitch](https://github.com/gemini-cli-extensions/stitch) - The Stitch extension for Gemini CLI enables you to interact with the Stitch MCP server using natural language commands.
 - [gemini-cli-git](https://github.com/eliasecchig/gemini-cli-git) - Turn your Git repository into a self-improving autonomous agent.
 Open issues to assign tasks, review PRs, merge to teach.
 Gemini is the brain, Git is the backend.
 - [n8nworkflows.xyz](https://github.com/nusquama/n8nworkflows.xyz) - N8N Workflows Catalog
 - [claude-code-workflows](https://github.com/OneRedOak/claude-code-workflows) - The best workflows and configurations I've developed, having heavily used Claude Code since the day of it's release.
 Workflows are based off applied learnings from our AI-native startup.